Outsourcing: India overview

 Department of Telecommunications (DoT).
 Provides policy, guidelines, licensing and co-ordination of matters relating to telegraphs, telephones, wireless, data, facsimile and telematic services and other similar forms of communications.
 DoT guidelines are particularly relevant for call centre outsourcing.

-The Reserve Bank of India (RBI) issued guidance in its circular dated 22 April 2009 (Guidelines on Managing Risks and Code of Conduct in Outsourcing of Financial Services) for banks outsourcing financial services.
+The Reserve Bank of India (RBI) issued guidance in its circulars dated 3 November 2006, 22 April 2009 and 11 March 2015 (Guidelines on Managing Risks and Code of Conduct in Outsourcing of Financial Services) for banks outsourcing financial services.
 Although Indian banks do not require prior approval from the RBI, necessary safeguards to address risks inherent in outsourcing are detailed in these guidelines.
 Outsourcing arrangements must neither diminish a bank's ability to fulfil its obligations to customers and the RBI, nor impede the effective supervision of the RBI.
 Banks remain responsible for the actions of their supplier, and for ensuring the confidentiality of customer information.
 Banks are advised not to engage in outsourcing that would weaken their internal control, business conduct or reputation.
 The RBI has also issued instructions concerning outsourced services relating to credit cards.

 A bank that has entered into, or is planning, material outsourcing, or intends to vary any such outsourcing arrangements, must notify the RBI of these arrangements.
 Banks in India are not allowed to outsource core management functions, for example, corporate planning, organisation, management and control and decision-making functions, such as determining compliance with know-your-customer norms for opening deposit accounts, according sanctions for loans and the management of investment portfolios.